chesio/bc-cache/README.md

 * `bc-cache/filter:can-user-flush-cache` - filters whether current user can clear the cache.
 By default, any user with `manage_options` capability can clear the cache.
 * `bc-cache/filter:flush-hooks` - filters list of actions that trigger cache flushing.
 Filter is executed in a hook registered to `init` action with priority 10, so make sure to register your hook earlier (for example within `plugins_loaded` or `after_setup_theme` actions).
 * `bc-cache/filter:html-signature` - filters HTML signature appended to HTML files stored in cache.
 You can use this filter to get rid of the signature: `add_filter('bc-cache/filter:html-signature', '__return_empty_string');`
 * `bc-cache/filter:skip-cache` - filters whether current HTTP(S) request should be cached.
-Filter is executed after built-in skip rules.
-By default, cache is not skipped.
+Filter is only executed, when none from built-in skip rules is matched - this means that you cannot override built-in skip rules with this filter, only add your own rules.

 ## Credits